-lf you: We will check: ask us to do something in branch your ID documents or ask you to use your card, device or security details send a letter your signature use Telephone Banking or Internet Banking or the Mobile Banking app or use a card or device your security details
+If you: We'll check: ask us to do something in branch your ID documents or ask you to use your card, device or security details send a letter your signature use our app, online banking, telephone banking, a card or device your security details

-If we suspect fraud or a security threat, we will contact you by phone or send a message by text or mobile alert asking you to contact us by phone.
-We will follow our security processes to check we are speaking with you, but we will never ask you to tell us your security details, for example, your user ID, password, memorable information or PIN.
+If we suspect fraud or a security threat, we'll contact you by phone or send a message by text or mobile alert asking you to contact us by phone.
+We'll follow our security processes to check we are speaking with you, but we'll never ask you to tell us your security details, for example, your user ID, password, memorable information or PIN.